Last Updated on October 1, 2021

-She was shocked to learn that I was only 22 because she’d assumed I was in my mid to late twenties, even though I have young face (I still get carded for R-rated movies, people).
+She was shocked to learn that I was only 22 because she’d assumed I was in my mid to late twenties, even though I have a young face (I still get carded for R-rated movies, people).

-I’ll never forgot her telling me that I had an ‘old soul’ because she thought I seemed so mature.
+I’ll never forget her telling me that I had an ‘old soul’ because she thought I seemed so mature.
 You see, the compliments I remember the most are the ones about my demeanor and my skills.

-When my co-workers tell me they are impressed with how I handle a situation, or say they think I’ll be the CEO of a company some day, it feels a million times more meaningful than when a stranger compliments me on my jacket or a friend says my hair looks nice.
+When my co-workers tell me they are impressed with how I handle a situation or say they think I’ll be the CEO of a company someday, it feels a million times more meaningful than when a stranger compliments me on my jacket or a friend says my hair looks nice.

 I’m sure you’ve seen photos of beautiful strangers and even friends on social media with comments repeating a similar version of the same thing: ‘SO pretty!’
 ‘Ugh, you’re gorgeous’ ‘You’re stunning!’
 It’s easy to fall into the trap of comparing yourself to them and wonder why people don’t comment on your pictures with the same thing.

 Am I not beautiful?
 Why don’t people say that to me?